-Put up your hand during the on-screen test if:

-(a) you have a problem with your computer and are in doubt about what you should do; (b) you do not feel well.

-You must not ask for, and will not be given, any explanation of the questions.
+- 2 Put up your hand during the on-screen test if: - (a) you have a problem with your computer and are not sure what you should do; (b) you do not feel well. - 3 You must not ask for, and will not be given, any explanation of the questions.